Fairly Lake Bled

-An interesting experience is ”Summer sledding” on the Straža ski slope, from spring to autumn.
+An exciting experience is ”Summer sledding” on the Straža ski slope, from spring to autumn.

 The sleds are attached to a special rail and can reach a speed of 40 km/h.
 Perfect for raising your adrenaline!

-The track is 520 meters long and you descend from the height of about 130 meters towards the lake.
+The track is 520 meters long and you descend from a height of about 130 meters towards the lake.